cmnemoi/deploy-emush/README.md

 - A GNU/Linux server.
 This installation has been tested on Pop!_OS 22.04 and Ubuntu 25.04.
 - [Docker](https://docs.docker.com/get-docker/), Docker Compose and Make installed.
-- A domain name pointing to the server, and the following associated subdomains : `emush.yourdomain.com`, `api.emush.yourdomain.com`, `eternaltwin.yourdomain.com`.
+- A domain name pointing to the server, with the following associated subdomains:
+  - `emush.yourdomain.com`: the eMush website.
+  - `api.emush.yourdomain.com`: the eMush API, used by the website.
+  - `eternaltwin.yourdomain.com`: the Eternaltwin website and server, used for user authentication.
+  - `jaeger.emush.yourdomain.com`: the Jaeger UI, used to monitor logs and errors.

 [How to associate a Namecheap domain name to a server (in french)](https://claude.ai/share/4f787611-6d57-40b6-8624-cf08310f1c0c).

 I highly recommend you also add basic security to your server.